-- 1. Matthew 8:19-20 After a scribe declared his loyalty, the Lord responded that discipleship has its costs.
+- 1. Matthew 8:19-20 After a scribe declared his loyalty, the Lord responded that discipleship has its .
 Faithful believers suffer the most. - 2.
-Matthew 8:21 The second man indicated his willingness to follow Jesus but only after the death of his father.
+Matthew 8:21 The second man indicated his willingness to follow Jesus but only after the of his father.
 He wasn't willing to commit completely. - 3.
-Matthew 8:22 Being Christ's disciple requires complete commitment. - 4.
-Luke 9:61 A third man expressed a desire to follow the Lord but only after saying goodbye to the folks at home. - 5.
-Luke 9:62 Jesus' said the man's divided loyalties would hinder his discipleship.
+Matthew 8:22 Being Christ's disciple requires complete commitment. - 5.
+Luke 9:62 Jesus' said the man's divided loyalties would his discipleship.